 to empathize and say how sorry we are that it's been so hard.

-Notice what Katie did here.
+what Katie did here.
 She didn't push him away or shut down his feelings.
 Even while she set a limit, she reconnected.
-She held his hand
+She held his hand and acknowledged

 Then just listen, whether your child is using words, tears, or pushing to express his feelings.
 He may well want to struggle against you, which helps kids